c3lang/c3-web/docs/language-overview/primer.md

 ## Changes To `enum` and introducing `constdef`

-C3 enums gives new features, such as returning the name of the enum value at runtime.
+C3 enums give new features, such as returning the name of the enum value at runtime.
 Their underlying representation always starts at 0 without gaps.
 For C enums with gaps, C3 uses `constdef` instead:

 <div class="lp-grid-2" style="gap: 1.5rem;" markdown="1">